sroopsai/java-notes/lambdas_and_functional_interfaces/main_doc.md

 1. What are the three different formats you can use for specifying parameters in a lambda expression?
 What is the consistency rule regarding these formats in a single lambda?
 2. Can you declare new local variables inside the body of a lambda expression?
 If so, what is an important rule regarding the names of these variables in relation to lambda parameters or variables from the enclosing scope?
 3. What does it mean for a local variable or a method parameter to be "effectively final"?
-4. Which types of variables from an enclosing scope can a lambda body always access without restriction (assuming standard access modifiers allow it)?
+4. Which types of variables from an enclosing scope can a lambda body always access without restriction (assuming standard access modifiers allow it from the context where the lambda is defined)?
 5. What is the restriction on a lambda body accessing local variables or method parameters from its enclosing scope?
 Why does this restriction exist?
 6. If a local variable is reassigned *after* the point where a lambda expression that references it is defined, where does the compiler typically report an error if the variable is not effectively final?